Related Content

 • Selected Awards

-• Architecture Award for Residential (New) AIA Victoria 2024
+• Architecture Award for Residential (New).
+AIA Victorian Awards 2024

-• Architecture Award for Interior Architecture AIA Victoria 2024
+• Architecture Award for Interior Architecture.
+AIA Victorian Awards 2024

 The colour and tonality of the cliff edges in Anglesea are expressed in the use of an invented brick.
 The bricks were developed with brickmaker Klynton Krause, a long-time collaborator.
 The extensive process involved extrusion and hand tearing the brick surface prior to cutting which exposes a raw, rough-hewn texture.